rugbyprof/Mwsu-Web-Dev/Assignments/001-Github.md

 ## ![](http://f.cl.ly/items/3R3r0z1g3G0o0r2T1i0t/heavy_exclamation_mark_symbol_emoji_2757.jpg) Important:

-Even if you've had me for another course, I need you to create your repository and still email me.
+Even if you've had me for another course, I need you to create your repository and fill out the spreadsheet [here](https://docs.google.com/spreadsheets/d/1rrqVNQxbTIjqEoPOlIuoG3AQU2E8ctr35lpJ8sFt4wY/edit?usp=sharing).

 I cannot perform my job of assessing your work if you do not complete this assignment correctly.
 Therefore:
 - If you don't complete it, drop the course because you will fail.